compliance

 Executive Summary

 Under EPA regulations, refrigeration or AC equipment is classified as a chronic leaker when cumulative refrigerant additions in a calendar year exceed 125% of the equipment's full charge.
 Once triggered, technicians must submit a chronic leaker report to the EPA by March 1 of the following year.
 The report must include equipment identification, refrigerant type and amounts added, leak rate history, and repair actions taken.
 Failure to report can result in significant EPA enforcement actions.
-FieldPad automatically monitors cumulative additions per equipment and alerts technicians when the 125% threshold is approached.
+FieldPad, an all-in-one HVAC CRM for solo techs, monitors cumulative additions per equipment automatically as a byproduct of your normal job workflow and assembles the report from data already captured.

 What Is a Chronic Leaker?